 On-page SEO for local businesses

-Google is matching search intent to page content.
-If someone searches “electrician near me” from Baildon, Google looks for pages that mention electrical services in that area.
-If your site says “we cover all of Yorkshire” with no specific towns, you're invisible.
+Your website needs to mention what you do and where you do it — not once in a meta tag, naturally throughout the page.
+Google is matching search intent to content.
+If someone searches “ electrician near me” from Baildon, Google looks for pages that mention electrical services in that specific area.

 Citations and directories